eliotbyte/voxelcore/doc/en/scripting/builtins/libnetwork.md

 -- Returns nil on error (socket is closed or does not exist).
 -- If there is no data yet, returns an empty byte array.

+-- Asynchronous version for use in coroutines.
+-- Waits for the entire specified number of bytes to be received.
+-- If socket closes, function works like socket:recv socket:recv_async(
+    -- Size of the byte array to read
+    length: int,
+    -- Use table instead of Bytearray
+    [optional] usetable: bool=false
+) -> nil|table|Bytearray

 -- Closes the connection
 socket:close()